 Marketable securities consist primarily of mutual funds invested in corporate bonds, U.S. government agency securities, U.S. treasury bills, commercial paper, certificates of deposit, municipal notes, and bonds with original maturities beyond three months at the time of purchase.
 Marketable securities are classified as available-for-sale, held-to-maturity, or trading at the date of purchase.
-We classify marketable securities, including securities with maturities beyond twelve months, as current assets in the consolidated balance sheets.
-All marketable securities are recorded at their estimated fair value.
+We classify marketable securities are recorded at their estimated fair value.
 Unrealized gains and losses for available-for-sale securities are recorded in other comprehensive income, net of the related tax effect.
 We evaluate marketable securities to assess whether those with unrealized loss positions are other-than-temporarily impaired.
 We consider impairments to be other than temporary if they are related to deterioration in credit risk or if it is likely it will sell the securities before the recovery of their cost basis.
 Realized gains and losses and declines in value judged to be other-than-temporary are determined based on the specific identification method and are reported in other expense, net in the consolidated statements of operations and comprehensive income.